jacobwarduk/blog/site/content/about/_index.md

 ### About me
 As you will have noticed from the description up top, I am **Jacob Ward** and I am a **Contract Front End & JavaScript Developer**.

+If you want to know what I'm up to _right now_ then check out my [/now](/now) page.

 ---

 ### About the site

+I'm constantly learning and trying out new things.
+This is kind of a place for me to take notes on what I'm doing, share new things I've found out, basically just somewhere for me to have a little brain dump every now and then.

+Sometimes you might see four posts in a row.
+Sometimes you might not see anything for a month.

+If this site is still up, it means I'm alive somewhere because the domain registrar is still collecting the payment from my bank.

 ---